BEST CHANGE MANAGEMENT COACHING PLAN

 Assessing each manager’s change management competency is an important exercise as it allows you to identify the number of managers that need to be coached and supported based on their individual exposure to, and knowledge of best change management practices.

-Step 3: Develop Coaching Plans That These Managers Can Use To Support Their Employees
+Change Management Coaching Plan Step 3: Develop Plans That These Managers Can Use To Support Their Employees

-For those managers with low- and mid-level change management competencies, you should meet with them in person (if possible) on a regular basis, and coach them using the coaching plan that you will develop.
+For those managers with low- and mid-level change management competencies, your coaching plan should include an in-person strategy.
+You will want to meet with these managers in person (if possible) on a regular basis, and coach them using the coaching plan that you will develop.

-As mentioned above, you should leverage the information on this page to develop an effective change management coaching plan.
-In addition, or alternatively, you can obtain a Coaching Management Tool from Airiodion Global Services (AGS) which provides you with templates, defined coaching plans, and samples.
+As mentioned above, you should leverage the information on this page to develop a top change management coaching plan that best meets your coaching needs.
+In addition, or alternatively, you can obtain a Coaching Management Tool from Airiodion Global Services (AGS) which provides you with templates, defined change management coaching plans, and samples.

-For those managers who have a high level of change management competencies, a light touch will be all that is needed.
+For those managers who have a high-level of change management competencies, your coaching plan should involve implementing a light touch strategy.
+For managers who have had a high level of exposure to change management practices, a light touch will be all that is needed.
 Follow up with them on a periodic basis to see if they need any change management support.

-Irrespective of each manager’s competency, you should ensure that you follow-up with each one throughout the implementation, and position yourself as an available resource they can always turn to whenever they need additional or immediate change management support.
+Irrespective of each manager’s competency, your coaching plan should include strategies for regular engagement with each manager.
+You should ensure that you follow-up with each manager throughout the implementation, and position yourself as an available resource they can always turn to whenever they need additional or immediate change management support.